 The National Council for Agricultural Education has provided permission to the National FFA Organization to use the National AFNR Career Cluster Content Standards in the development of their educational resource materials.
-The National Council for Agricultural Education is the owner and developer of the National AFNR Career Cluster Content Standards [©] 2016 and reserves all rights to the original material used here with permission.
+The National Council for Agricultural Education is the owner and developer of the National AFNR Career Cluster Content Standards © 2016 and reserves all rights to the original material used here with permission.
 In addition, The National Association of State Directors of Career and Technical Education/National Career Technical Education Foundation (NASDCTE/NCTEF) has provided permission to use the Common Career and Technical Core (CCTC) Standards in support of this project.
-NASDCTE/NCTEF are the owners and developers of the Common Career and Technical Core (CCTC) Standards [©] 2012 and reserve all rights to the original material used here with permission.
+NASDCTE/NCTEF are the owners and developers of the Common Career and Technical Core (CCTC) Standards © 2012 and reserve all rights to the original material used here with permission.

 The National FFA Organization has adopted the AFNR Career Cluster Content Standards and integrated them into the national award and recognition programs for the benefit of members, school administration, and agriculture as a whole.
-For a complete copy of the AFNR Career Cluster Content Standards, please visit FFA.org/thecouncil/afnr.
-You may access the standards alignments for this event at https://ffa.box.com/s/hrxlgvw7g6zo54xfi5x5kytlyusgihy0.
+For a complete set of the standards, please visit the 2016 AFNR Career Cluster Content Standards.
+You may access the standards alignments for this event at https://ffa.box.com/s/hrxlqvw7q6zo54xfi5x5kytlyusqjhy0.